jc4303/LIGS_code/README.md

 ## Relation to HNSWlib

-This repository includes modified or preserved versions of several source files originally from the [HNSWlib](https://github.com/nmslib/hnswlib/tree/master) repository.
+This repository includes modified or preserved versions of several source files originally from the [HNSWlib](https://github.com/nmslib/hnswlib/tree/master) repository, licensed under the Apache License, Version 2.0.
+See `LICENSE` for details.

+Files have been modified where noted.
 LIGS was initially intended as a modification to HNSW, and thus some files are either identical or closely follow the structure of HNSWlib.

 Files replicated essentially verbatim for the underlying search logic: